cisagov/ScubaGear/docs/installation/update.md

 ## Option A: Reset All Dependencies

-**What it does:** Removes and reinstalls all ScubaGear dependencies for a clean baseline.
+**What it does:** Checks current dependency requirements, installs missing modules and OPA, updates versions when needed, and cleans up duplicate module versions.

 **Use this when:**
 - You have dependency conflicts